gulcu/StableMatching/README.md

 Woman 0 was previously assigned to Man 0

-Man 2 gets assigned to Woman 0 with her pref-level: 2
+Man 2 is matched with Woman 0 with her pref-level: 2

 Man 0 is now free